EFT Tapping Therapy For Stress & Anxiety [Exercise Guide]

 It is a relatively new discovery and because of that, it is often overlooked, even though it has been used as an effective treatment to help thousands of people.

-EFT is basically a tapping sequence which helps release blockages within your energy system and start living life more harmoniously.
+EFT therapy is basically a tapping sequence that helps release blockages within your energy system and start living life more harmoniously.
 You will need to be using your fingers to tap on the skin where your energy meridians are located.
 Don't worry, it is a completely safe and pain-free treatment.
 It is also easy to practice at home, read on to discover how.

 Although, as mentioned before, EFT is a relatively new discovery, it draws its science from Eastern discoveries that have been around for over 5,000 years.
 These ideas have been ignored by most Western practices for many years, but are now becoming more and more popular.